ramonbnuezjr/mini_jarvis/README.md

 1. **Wikipedia Disambiguation:** Simple planet names (e.g., "Mars") may hit disambiguation.
 Use specific names like "Mars (planet)" for best results.

-2. **Local LLM Function Calling:** Llama 3.2 3B doesn't support function calling, so all tool queries must use cloud (Gemini 2.0 Flash).
+2. **Local LLM Function Calling:** Llama 3.2 3B doesn't support function calling, so all tool queries must use cloud (Ollama Cloud with gpt-oss:120b-cloud).

 3. **Weather API Key:** Optional but required for weather tool functionality.
 Tool gracefully reports when API key is missing.